Jaslene Gonzalez: Miscellaneous

-As part of her prize, Gonzalez won representation by Elite Model Management, a $100,000 (USD) contract with CoverGirl cosmetics and a photo shoot for the cover of a six-page spread in Seventeen magazine.
+As part of her prize, Gonzalez won representation by Elite Model Management, a US$100,000 contract with CoverGirl cosmetics and a photo shoot for the cover of a six-page spread in Seventeen magazine.
 In addition, during the run of Cycle 9, Gonzalez appeared once a week in a "My Life As A CoverGirl" segment that aired during commercial breaks while the week's episode of Top Model runs.
-She has also been Featured as one of Cycle 11's Top Models in Action.
+She has also been featured as one of Cycle 11's Top Models in Action.

 She made appearances on talk shows Live With Regis and Kelly, 106 & Park, TRL, The View, modeling a dress designed by Elisabeth Hasselbeck and Jensen!
 (Dutch Talkshow).

 She was "La Madrina" of the Annual National New York City Puerto Rican Day Parade held June 16, 2007, appearing in a yellow convertible that paraded alongside the car carrying Daddy Yankee.

 Gonzalez hosted several style spots for CoverGirl TV, including segments titled "Summer Goddess", "Day To Night" and "Jaslene's Glamorous Nights".
 She was a nominee for the 2007 Teen Choice Awards, under the category "Choice TV: Female Reality/Variety Star".

 Women's Wear Daily (WWD) said the following about Gonzalez:

 When 20-year-old Jaslene Gonzalez won season eight's America's Next Top Model, Lot29 executives knew they had their next face.

 They seem to have chosen correctly.
 Gonzalez did so well for the brand last season, the company asked her back to endorse the product for spring.

 Gonzalez filmed her first official CoverGirl commercial, which aired in Europe, Latin America and on Spanish-language channels and has been featured on Teen Vogue.
 She shot a cameo in the John Leguizamo film Nothing Like the Holidays.
 In addition, Gonzalez has renewed her contract with CoverGirl and she has also been featured on CBS' The Early Show, where she discussed her career success.
 Gonzalez was also featured on Ryan Leslie's music video, "Addiction".
 Also, featured on Aventura's (Dominican Bachata band) latest music video "Por Un Segundo" and Magic Juan's music video "Baby Come Back".

 Gonzalez partnered with Liz Claiborne and the National Domestic Violence Hotline to spread awareness about teen dating violence for the "Love Is Not Abuse" campaign.
 Gonzalez modeled a design from fashion house Nina Ricci on the Today Show with Kathie Lee Gifford and Hoda Kotb for a segment on Paws for Style.
 Gonzalez is currently signed with 301 Model Management Miami, Faces Model Management Malaysia, Exodus Model Management Thailand; she is currently working in Malaysia, Hong Kong, Thailand and Singapore.
 She was also a guest judge for Miss Malaysia World 2010.

 Gonzalez hosts events on Spanish 'Yeah!' channel.